 May, 10.
 The National Gallery opens to the public, originally housed in John Julius Angerstein’s former townhouse at 100 Pall Mall.
 It remained there until 1834, when it transferred to the present site at Trafalgar Square.

 June, 16.
-The Society for the Prevention of Cruelty to Animals is established (later the RSPCA).
+The Society for the Prevention of Cruelty to Animals is established (later the RSPCA) after at a meeting, organised by Rev. Arthur Broome, at Old Slaughter’s Coffee House in London.

 June, 20.
 Birth of George Edmund Street, architect, a leading practitioner of the Victorian Gothic revival and best known as the designer of the Royal Courts of Justice on the Strand in London (died in 1881).